krzemienski/awesome-from-stars/README.md

 * [geekcomputers/Python](https://github.com/geekcomputers/Python): My Python Examples
 * [kubernetes-client/python](https://github.com/kubernetes-client/python): Official Python client library for kubernetes
 * [JeffLIrion/python-androidtv](https://github.com/JeffLIrion/python-androidtv): Communicate with an Android TV or Fire TV device via ADB over a network.
+* [apple/python-apple-fm-sdk](https://github.com/apple/python-apple-fm-sdk): Python bindings for access to the on-device model at the core of Apple Intelligence through the Foundation Models framework
 * [beeware/Python-Apple-support](https://github.com/beeware/Python-Apple-support): A meta-package for building a version of Python that can be embedded into a macOS, iOS, tvOS or watchOS project.
 * [devsnd/python-audiotranscode](https://github.com/devsnd/python-audiotranscode): transcode using installed codecs (lame mp3, ogg vorbis, flac, aac, wav)
 * [Comcast/python-batch-runner](https://github.com/Comcast/python-batch-runner): A tiny framework for building batch applications as a collection of tasks in a workflow.